fabianleeaws/beanstalkcicd/doc-module-03.md

 #### 2.3 View deployed application

-1. Navigate to the EB service, and select your newly created environment **docker-node-env1** s
+1. Navigate to the EB service, and select your newly created environment **docker-node-env1**

 ![newly created environment](./imgs/03/01.png)